Deployment technologies in Azure Functions

 In the portal-based editor, you can directly edit the files that are in your function app (essentially deploying every time you save your changes).

 How to use it: To be able to edit your functions in the Azure portal, you must have created your functions in the portal.
 To preserve a single source of truth, using any other deployment method makes your function read-only and prevents continued portal editing.
-To return to a state in which you can edit your files in the Azure portal, you can manually turn the edit mode back to Read/Write and remove any deployment-related application settings (like WEBSITE_RUN_FROM_PACKAGE).
+To return to a state in which you can edit your files in the Azure portal, you can manually turn the edit mode back to

 When to use it: The portal is a good way to get started with Azure Functions.
-For more advanced development work, we recommend that you use one of the following client tools:
+Because of development limitations in the Azure portal, you should use one of the following client tools more advanced development work:

 Where app content is stored: App content is stored on the file system, which may be backed by Azure Files from the storage account specified when the function app was created.